-The genesis of the CPN came from practitioners getting together in the early 1990’s with officers from the ICAC and Audit Office to consider how best to address issues which were repeatedly surfacing from internal and external investigations.
-There was a concern to move towards prevention.
-This was given increased impetus by the release of the NSW Audit Office’s Fraud Control Guide in 1994.
+The CPN came into being when practitioners together with officers from the Independent Commission Against Corruption (ICAC) and Audit Office began meeting to consider how best to address systemic issues repeatedly exposed in internal and external investigations.
+The release of the NSW Audit Office’s Fraud Control Guide in 1994 provided additional momentum.

 The CPN achieves its mission by: